ababic/django-cogwheels/docs/source/deprecating-app-settings/rename-example.rst

     class FlatMenuAdmin(ModelAdmin):
         menu_icon = settings.FLATMENU_MENU_ICON
-    ...

 This code will now raise the following deprecation warning:

 .. code-block:: console

-    RemovedInYourApp18Warning(
-        The FLATMENU_MENU_ICON app setting has been renamed to FLAT_MENUS_MENU_ICON.
-Please update your code to use 'settings.FLAT_MENUS_MENU_ICON' instead, as continuing to reference 'settings.FLATMENU_MENU_ICON' will raise an AttributeError when support is removed in two versions time.", )
+    RemovedInYourApp18Warning: The FLATMENU_MENU_ICON app setting has been renamed to FLAT_MENUS_MENU_ICON.
+Please update your code to use 'settings.FLAT_MENUS_MENU_ICON' instead, as continuing to reference
+    'settings.FLATMENU_MENU_ICON' will raise an AttributeError when support is removed in two versions time.

 ..
-NOTE:: If users of your app are referencing ``FLATMENU_MENU_ICON`` on your settings helper for any reason, they will see this same deprecation warning.
+NOTE:: If users of your app are referencing ``settings.FLATMENU_MENU_ICON`` or calling ``settings.get('FLATMENU_MENU_ICON')`` for any reason, this warning will be raised by their code also.

 To resolve this for a 'setting rename', all you have to do is change any references to the old name to the new one, like so:

 .. code-block:: python

-    # yourapp/modeladmin.py
+    :caption: yourapp/modeladmin.py
+    :emphasize-lines: 7

     from wagtail.contrib.modeladmin.options import ModelAdmin